phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 if(!this->fSample->getTagString("~cand",ContName)) return false;
 this->mContName = "Event"+ContName;
 ```
 Now we have to implement the actual calculation of the quantity that is to be derived.
-Therefore the `getValue()` function needs to be modified.
+Therefore, the `getValue()` function needs to be modified.
 For our example the following lines should be included:
 ```c++
   // retrieve candidate
   const xAOD::CompositeParticleContainer *cand = 0;